Chapter 16 - Performance Automation

 In development, update your application scenarios whenever you make significant changes.

-But there is more.
-Builds are also available in the SDK, which opens the door to dynamically building scenarios.
-The SDK is the best way to leverage Blackfire powerful features, and in the next chapter we will study some advanced usages.
+The SDK is the best way to leverage Blackfire's powerful features, and in the next chapter we will study some advanced usages.